MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 IIS works the same on a Windows container as in a VM.
 However, there are some aspects of running an IIS instance that should be considered when running on a container environment:

 - Persistent storage for local data: Folders on which the app writes/reads files to/from are a great example of something you would keep in a VM for an IIS instance.
 With containers, you don't want any data being written directly into the container.
 Containers use a "scratch space" for local storage and when a new container comes up for the same application, it has no access to that area from a previous container.
-For that reason, you should use persistent storage for data that needs to be accessible to the web application, so any container instance can have access to that storage.
+For that reason, use persistent storage for data that needs to be accessible to the web application, so that any container instance can have access to that storage.
-- Certificates: Although you can have local certificates on container instances, you should avoid doing so, because if a certificate needs to be updated, you have to rebuild your container image.
+- Certificates: Although you can have local certificates on container instances, avoid doing so, because if a certificate needs to be updated, you have to rebuild your container image.
 Alternatively, you can use a container orchestrator with Ingress control.
 Ingress controllers can apply network policies and also handle the certificate management for the website being hosted behind it.
 The upside is you decouple the certificate lifecycle management from the website management.
 - Database connection strings: For traditional IIS deployment, you can pass the DB connection string as part of your application deployment.
 While Windows containers allow you to follow that model, you might want to consider decoupling the DB connection string from the container to a centralized configuration provided by the container orchestrator, from which the application can read.
 This allows you to manage and update the DB connection string independently from the application.
 If the DB changes (for cases of Lift and Shift to the cloud, for example) you can easily change the connection string without rebuilding your container image.
 This approach also allows you to keep secrets (such as username and password for connecting to the DB) on a secret store.
 - Horizontal auto-scale: When load increases, compute systems tend to slow down the perceived performance while trying to process the simultaneous requests.
 There are generally two ways to avoid performance impact, – vertical or horizontal scale.
 Vertical scale increases the resources available for the existing compute instances (more CPU, Memory, etc.).
 Horizontal scale increases the number of instances supporting the requests (more physical hosts, or VMs, or containers).
 For web tiers such as IIS, horizontal scale tends to be more efficient than vertical, but on-premises environments might encounter resource limitations and load balancing issues.
 With cloud environments, horizontal scale is much easier as resources are readily available (for an additional cost) and the cloud provider typically designs its load balancing mechanism with horizontal scale in mind.
 Windows containers can leverage horizontal scale for IIS, but the ephemeral aspect of containers plays an important role.
 It's imperative that your containers have the same configuration and that no state or data is stored to allow for scaling up or down the number of instances supporting your web application.